sgi-demos/sgi-demos/README.md

 ## SGI demos from long ago, running in your browser [today](https://sgi-demos.github.io).
 _Old problems require modern solutions._

 This is the original SGI demo source code, compiled for the web using Emscripten and SDL2.
 Rendering is done using an IRIS GL software rasterizer from the [Alice 4 project](https://lkesteloot.github.io/alice/alice4/libgl.html).
 Event handling is done by SDL2, with events translated into GL's event system.
 Each demo is a separate web page, with its own Javascript + WASM compiled by Emscripten from the original C/C++ source.
-Minimal modifications have been made to the original source in order to run in the browser and to work with compilers 35 years newer.
+Minimal modifications have been made to the original source, in order to run in the browser and to work with compilers 35 years newer.

 Working demos:
 - [Buttonfly](https://sgi-demos.github.io/)